nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 1. User requests to list all garments
 2. NuFash shows a list of garments
 3. User specifies a 3 garments they would like to view as an outfit.
-4. NuFash shows a list of garments that match the specified garments Use case ends.
+4. NuFash shows a list of garments with the specified garments
+   Use case ends.

 **Extensions**